MichaelCrosson/Indeed_Job_Recommender/README.md

-Indeed Job Posting and Company Reviews
+Indeed Job Posting and Company Reviews Scraper and Reccomender System
+- Must install Playwright
+- Make sure to add a file path to the files
+- Requires ChatGPT API personal secret key